FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 <Parameter name="CrossQty" xsi:type="Qty_t" fixTag="28002" use="required" minValue="100"/>
 ```
 \
-By setting xsi:type to Qty_t we can now provide a value for minValue.
+By setting `xsi:type` to "Qty_t", a value for `minValue` can be provided.

 ## Control Element Extension

-As with extensions to Parameter, ATDL provides a set of elements that
+As with extensions to the `Parameter` element, FIXatdl&reg; provides a set of elements that
-are derived from Control.
+are derived from the `Control` element.
 Each of these elements inherits the attributes
-of Control.
+of the `Control` element.
 They also have their own distinct attributes.

-An abstract Control element has the following attributes (which are
+An abstract `Control` element has the following attributes (which are
-described in the section "Attribute Definitions"):
+described in the section [*Attribute Definitions*](#attribute-definitions)):

-- ID
+- `ID`
-- parameterRef
+- `parameterRef`
-- label
+- `label`
-- initFixField
+- `initFixField`
-- initPolicy
+- `initPolicy`
-- tooltip
+- `tooltip`
-- disableForTemplate
+- `disableForTemplate`
-- xsi:type
+- `xsi:type`

-When the Control element is extended it gains several more attributes
+When the `Control` element is extended it gains several more attributes
 depending on the element to which it is extended.

 The types of these attributes are also dependent on the extended element
-and may vary from one Control to another.
+and may vary from one `Control` element to another.

-The following types are used to extend the Control element:
+The following types are used to extend the `Control` element:

 +-------------------------+-------------------------------------------------+-------------------------------------+---------------------+
 | Control xsi:type        | Description of desired control                  | Attribute Name[^1]                  | Attribute Type[^1]  |